1963 Marj earthquake

 The 1963 Marj earthquake occurred on February 21 in northern Libya.
 The earthquake occurred at 18:14:36 local time with a moment magnitude of 5.6 and a maximum Mercalli intensity of VIII (Severe).
-Financial losses totaled $5 million USD, with 290–375 deaths, 375–500 injuries, and 12,000 homeless.
+Financial losses totaled US$5 million, with 290–375 deaths, 375–500 injuries, and 12,000 people being rendered homeless.

 Tectonic setting

-The northern part of Cyrenaica lies close to the northern edge of the African Plate.
-Offshore lies the Mediterranean Ridge, an accretionary wedge, developed above the destructive plate boundary where the African Plate is being subducted beneath the Aegean Sea Plate along the Hellenic subduction zone.
+The northern part of Cyrenaica lies close to the northern edge of the African plate.
+Offshore lies the Mediterranean Ridge, an accretionary wedge, developed above the destructive plate boundary where the African plate is being subducted beneath the Aegean Sea plate along the Hellenic subduction zone.
 The Cyrenaica promontory is thought to be undergoing incipient collision as the continental margin enters the subduction zone.
-The Cyrenaica region is characterised by relatively low magnitude earthquakes with thrust fault focal mechanisms, developed in a area of NE–SW directed maximum horizontal stress.
+The Cyrenaica region is characterised by relatively low magnitude earthquakes with thrust fault focal mechanisms, developed in an area of NE–SW directed maximum horizontal stress.

 Earthquake

-The earthquake's epicenter is located about 13 km to the north-northeast of the city of Marj in the Marj District of Cyrenaica.
+The earthquake's epicenter was located about 13 km to the north-northeast of the city of Marj in the Marj District of Cyrenaica.
 It was felt as far away as Benghazi, about 100 km from the epicenter.
 The magnitude has been calculated as 5.6 by the ISC.
 It was followed later that day by two aftershocks of over 4.0.